7.1 How Money Flows

 Sale of Processed Containers

 A portion of the cost of recovering aluminum and plastic containers, the two largest product categories, is covered by the value of the commodity collected.
-The prices for aluminum and plastic were strong and combined with the favourable exchange rate from USD to CAD in 2018, commodity revenue was higher than forecast which partially contributed to the rise in our operating reserve levels.
-The average price for aluminum was $1.05 per pound ($0.91 in 2017) and plastic was $0.18 per pound ($0.17 in 2017).
+The prices for aluminum declined while the prices for plastic increased slightly in 2019 compared to the original forecast.
+The lower prices for aluminum partially contributed to the decline in our operating reserve levels in 2019.
+The average price for aluminum was $0.85 per pound ($1.05 in 2018) and plastic was $0.19 per pound ($0.18 in 2018).

 Encorp is paid a deposit on every container sold.
 Deposits unclaimed are used to fund the system.